SJIANG Dr. Sunny Jiang

 Ph.D.
 Student

-Jacquelynn Nguyen is a second-year Ph.D. student under Professor Sunny Jiang in the Department of Civil and Environmental Engineering at UCI.
+Jacquelynn Nguyen is a third-year Ph.D. student under Professor Sunny Jiang in the Department of Civil and Environmental Engineering at UCI.
 She is currently involved in the development of hydrogel bio-beads, containing bacteria and biochar, as a media for the absorption, removal, and degradation of microcystins in surface water.
 Jacquelynn graduated in 2022 from Oregon State University (OSU) with a B.S in Environmental Engineering and a minor in Toxicology.
 At OSU, she was involved in a study investigating the antibiotic resistance E.coli trends in wastewater and biosolids in wastewater treatment plants across Oregon.
 In her free time, Jacquelynn loves to play video games, scrapbooking her various adventures, and embroider.
 LinkedIn: https://www.linkedin.com/in/jacquelynn-nguyen/

 Aiswarya Rani Pappu, M.S.